crmpicco/aws-certifications/deployment-provisioning-automation.md

 ### CloudFormation StackSets

-Allow you to create, delete and update your stacks accross multiple AWS accounts and regions using a single operation
+Allow you to create, delete and update your stacks across multiple AWS accounts and regions using a single operation

 You will need Cross-Account Roles to do so

 Resource Access Manager - will allow you to share resources with other accounts, e.g. EC2 instances, S3 buckets etc

+### Best Practices

+IAM - control access to CloudFormation using IAM

+Service Limits - be aware of them.
+If you hit a limit, CloudFormation will fail to create your stack

+Avoid Manual Updates - manual changes create a mismatch between your stack template and the current state of the stack

+CloudTrail - log calls to CloudFormation using CloudTrail

+Stack Policy - a JSON document that describes what update actions can be performed on designated resources.
+Specify a stack policy whenever you create a stack that has critical resources.